It turns out Americans weren’t ready to become a nation of renters. Homeownership is back in.

 What’s behind the reversal?

-It’s now apparent demographic pressure had been building since the housing crisis.
-Millennials were hitting the age at which previous generations has begun buying homes, but had put off home-buying due to slow earnings growth, a tepid labor market and soaring student loan debt.
+It is now apparent demographic pressure had been building since the housing crisis.
+Millennials were hitting the age at which previous generations began buying homes, but had put off home-buying due to slow earnings growth, a tepid labor market and soaring student loan debt.
 In 2005, 11.6 percent of adults ages 25 to 34 were living with their parents, Urban institute housing expert Laurie Goodman and her colleagues Jung Choi and Jun Zhu found last year.
-By 2017 the share of adults in that age group living with their parents had almost doubled, to 22 percent.
+By 2017, the share of adults in that age group living with their parents had almost doubled, to 22 percent.

 [Student debt has kept home ownership out of reach for 400,000 young families, Fed reports]